 Hey!
 Read this!

-(It's important info to know before registering.)
+(It's important info to know before registering!)

 Participants must meet admission requirements.

-Participants are outside most of the weekend, regardless of the weather.
+Participants are outside often regardless of weather.

 Participants spend the weekend as heroes.